-This is a part-time programme offered four times a year in Johannesburg on the Kingsway Campus.
+This is a part-time programme offered four times a year.

-• Applicants with a minimum of a NSC NQF level 4 qualification or equivalent qualification on NQF level 4.
+Applicants with a minimum of an NSC NQF level 4 qualification or equivalent qualification on NQF level 4.

-LEARNING ACTIVITIES

-ACTIVITY HOURS CREDITS
+ACTIVITY HOUR CREDITS

 Contact time (Lectures) - -

 Workshops 32 -

 Work-based learning - -

-Independent reading/ interacting with learning material/distance activities 50 -
+Independent reading/ interacting with learning material/distance 50 -

-Preparation for and completion of assignments and other assessment activities 68 -
+Preparation for and completion of assignments and other asses activities 68 -

-Tutorials -
+Tutorials - -

 Other (specify) - -

 Total hours 150 -

 Total number of credits - 0

-- Contact time: 4 X 4 days. - Months to complete: The SLP will take place either in February-June or July-November, depending on demand.
+- Contact time: 4 X 4 days ONE. - Months to complete: The SLP will take place either in February-June or July-November, depending on demand.